bosp

 Greg Dulli is a singer and songwriter for Afghan Whigs and Twilight Singers.
 Two amazing bands.
 Bottle of Smoke Press published his first poetry piece in Bottle No.3.

-Carol Es was born on July 20, 1968 in Los Angeles, California.
-She worked as a pattern cutter in the apparel industry while establishing herself as a musician, artist and writer, distributing her own chapbooks and hand-made zines, touring in bands performing and recording rock, punk, hip hop and R&B. After more than 20 years as a drummer, she set aside playing professionally to concentrate more privately on her art and writing.
-She has since become a prolific and dedicated visual artist.
-Carol’s art is featured in numerous private and public collections, including the Getty Museum, Brooklyn Museum, UCLA Special Collections, and Centre Georges Pompidou in Paris.
-She resides in Los Angeles with her strange boyfriend and 2 dogs.
+Carol Es is a Los Angeles, self-taught artist, writer, and musician born in 1968.
+Her artwork and prose are fueled by childhood memory, kooky dreams, and personal experiences.
+As a teen, she worked as a pattern cutter in the apparel industry while establishing herself as a drummer, distributing her own chapbooks and hand-made zines.
+She toured in various bands, performing and recording rock, punk, hip hop and R&B. Carol's artwork is featured in numerous private and public collections, including the Getty Museum, Brooklyn Museum, UCLA Special Collections, and Centre Georges Pompidou in Paris.
+She was also awarded the Pollock-Krasner Fellowship in 2010.
+She lives in northeast LA with her strange boyfriend (mjpbooks.com) and their little dog, Gemma.

-Dan Fante was born and raised in Los Angeles.
+Dan Fante (1944-2015) was born and raised in Los Angeles.
 At twenty, he quit school and hit the road, eventually ending up as a New York City resident for twelve years.
 Fante has worked at dozens of crummy jobs including: door to door salesman, taxi driver, window washer, telemarketer, private investigator, night hotel manager, chauffeur, mailroom clerk, deck hand, dishwasher, carnival barker, envelope stuffer, dating service counselor, furniture salesman, and parking attendant.
-Fante is married and has a two year old son named Michaelangelo Giovanni Fante.
-He hopes eventually to learn to play the harmonica.
 His website is www.danfante.net.

 Amanda Fleming lives in Kenilworth, NJ where she recently graduated from High School.
-She is the youngest poet to be published by Bottle of Smoke Press.
+She was the youngest poet to be published by Bottle of Smoke Press.

 Al Fogel is the author of Charles Bukowski: A Comprehensive Price Guide & Checklist.